geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 - **[Rangeify](#geohot-000234)**: Geohot is hoping to merge Rangeify this week.
 This major refactor will replace the grouper, kernelize, shape tracker, and lower, with the goal of improving kernel splitting and view handling.
 It will initially be available via an environment variable flag.

-- **[MLPerf Llama](#chenyu-000923)**: Work on model parallel is waiting on evaluation correctness and resolving compiler errors on LLVM and HIP.
+- **[MLPerf LLaMA](#chenyu-000923)**: Work on model parallel is waiting on evaluation correctness and resolving compiler errors on LLVM and HIP.
 For the 8B model, the new dataset was just uploaded, and they plan to start trying it, though it may require more drive space.
 Work is also being done on supporting smaller data types like BFLOAT16 and FP8.

-- **[Viz Tool](#qazalin-001438)**: The tool is struggling with large Llama traces (~2GB, 100k events), causing browser memory issues.
+- **[Viz Tool](#qazalin-001438)**: The tool is struggling with large LLaMA traces (~2GB, 100k events), causing browser memory issues.
 Instead of moving processing to the server, the proposed solution is to reduce the size of each event by creating a more compact data format, aiming to handle up to a million events within about 100MB.

 - **[Drivers](#nimlgen-003325)**: There's a draft PR for AQL support which should provide a "free speed up" for kernel time.
 Progress is also being made on MI400 support.